groue/GRMustache/Guides/html_vs_text.md

 --------------------

-The default configuration `[GRMustacheConfiguration defaultConfiguration]` applies to all GRMustache rendering unless specified otherwize:
+The default configuration `[GRMustacheConfiguration defaultConfiguration]` applies to all GRMustache rendering unless specified otherwise:

 ```objc
 // Have GRMustache templates render text by default,